Venafi/vault-pki-monitor-venafi/README.md

     ......
     ```

-1. To check what roles are syncing with Venafi run read operation on pki/venafi-sync-policies path:
+1. To check which roles are synchronizing with Venafi policy, read from the _pki/venafi-sync-policies_ path:

     ```
     $ vault read pki/venafi-sync-policies
     Key     Value